JMDP5/DTU-deeplearning.github.io/about.md

 ---
-layout: page
+layout: post
 title: About
 permalink: /about/
 ---

 This page contains the excercises for the DTU summer school *02901 Advanced Topics in Machine Learning - Deep Learning*, August 24-28, 2015 at the Section for Cognitive Systems, DTU Compute.
-See the [course programme](http://www2.compute.dtu.dk/courses/02901/courseprogram.pdf) for speakers and lectures .
+See the [course programme](http://www2.compute.dtu.dk/courses/02901/courseprogram.pdf) for speakers and lectures.

 The exercises was made by:
 * Anders Lindbo
 * Casper Kaae Sønderby
 * Lars Maaløe
 * Søren Kaae Sønderby